-In a typical month, we provide free school transport to around 1870 children (January 2022) who live closer to their school than the eligible distance, but for whom a walking or cycling route has been assessed as being unavailable.
+We currently provide free school transport to around 1870 children (January 2022) who live closer to their school than the eligible distance, but for whom a walking or cycling route has been assessed as being unavailable.
 This may be because the road is narrow, there is no verge to walk on or high levels of traffic.
 We will target investment to create or upgrade footways and cycleways (Local Cycling and Walking Infrastructure Plan) so that we can provide more safe cycling and/or walking routes that are available for children when travelling to and from school.